davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    Use this option to align the slides to the start or end edge of the carousel viewport.
-If no value is provided slides will  be centered by default.
-Note that slide alignment will be affected for slides at the start or end when used together with
+    This option aligns the slides to the start or end edge of the carousel viewport.
+Slides will be centered if no value is provided.
+Note that slide alignments will be affected for slides at the start or end when used together with
     <a href="#containscroll">
       <code>containScroll</code>
     </a>,